johnson-alan/pyReversi/README.md

 - 3.6.0

 #### Dependencies
-- termcolor (for changing text color on
+- termcolor (for changing text color on the termial)
 - numpy

 May work in other \*nix environments besides macOS, but I haven't tested it in any others.